1837 Proof Capped Bust Quarter

 Description

 The 1837 Proof Capped Bust Quarter is a proof quarter struck at the Philadelphia Mint, part of the Capped Bust Quarters 1815-1838 series.
-With a mintage of only 5, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+With a mintage of 5, this is an extremely rare issue — the scarcer of two mint variants, with less than 1% of total production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $132,250 PR67 08-16-2006 Bowers & Merena.
 Struck in 90% silver, 10% copper, weighing 6.74 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5385.
-The Capped Bust Quarter was first struck in 1815 — there is no 1808-1814 quarter production — making the 1815 a historically important first-year issue.
-The 1823/2 overdate is a classic rarity.
-The 1827 original (restrike controversial) and certain proof-only dates attract specialized collectors.

 External References